constancecerf/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 If you’re registered with HMRC to produce excise goods, you can:

-- export the goods outside the EU without paying UK excise duty
+- export the goods outside the UK without paying UK excise duty (in some circumstances)
-- export goods outside the EU after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback
+- export goods outside of the UK  after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback
 - sell goods directly to consumers inside and outside the EU

 If you buy excise goods produced by someone else and the UK excise duty has already been paid, you can:

-- move goods outside the EU
+- move goods out of the UK
 - export goods overseas after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback
 - sell goods directly to overseas consumers

 There's a [ban on exporting high quality wines, spirits, cigars and cigarillos to North Korea](/guidance/exporting-luxury-goods-north-korea.html).

-$CTA

-Most countries restrict the sale of excise goods, and most require duty guarantees before you send any goods (including within the EU for duty suspended goods).
-[Research the legal and tax rules](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html) before you send any goods overseas.

-$CTA

 ### Scotch whisky